-[Update on possible 2010 Extension] There has been a concerted push by various groups and congress members to get this tax deduction extended into 2010.
+[Update on possible Extension] There has been a concerted push by various groups and congress members to get this tax deduction extended into next year.
 They cite the success of this and the cash for clunkers programs in stabilizing the US auto-market.
 However there are concerns that extending this deduction will add to the growing national deficit.
-I will provide more information on the extension as more details are made available, and encourage you to subscribe (free) via Email or RSS to get the latest news.
+I will provide more information on the extension as more details are made available, and encourage you to subscribe (free) via Email

-For details on claiming this deduction in your 2009 tax return, see details below on eligibility criteria and which forms to file.
+For details on claiming this deduction in your tax return, see details below on eligibility criteria and which forms to fi

 The deduction is limited to the state and local sales and excise taxes paid on up to $49,500 of the purchase price of a qualified new foreign or domestic cars, SUV’s, light trucks, motor homes or motorcycles that weigh no more than 8,500 pounds.
 You can still buy a qualifying vehicle for more than $49,500 (e.g a $80,000 BMW per a commenter’s question below), but you will only get a tax deduction up to the specified limit.